hawkian/Gamepad-Mode/INSTRUCTIONS.md

 /////////////////////               INSTRUCTIONS (FOR TRUSTING PEOPLE)           //////////////////////

 1) Do not be intimidated.
 These seem like a lot of steps but they are mind-numbingly easy to do, or are merely informative.
 This very one is an example of both. :)

-2) If you're reading this online from the Google Docs site, you need to download and unpack, the entire bundle.
-Go to the listing with all the files, click "File" and select "Downlodad".
+2) If you're reading this online on GitHub, you should have downloaded the zipped bundle already.
+This file is included in that package, but the formatting may be jumbled.

 Then, unzip the zip file into a folder of your choice.
 If you're using Windows Vista / Windows 7 or later, you might want to NOT put them in the Program Files folder, in case Windows gets all clingy with permissions.